c-hars/Robust-LQR/notebook.md

 ![figure_1.png](notebook_media/figure_1.png)

-The hexacopter smoothly recovers to the origin \- $Q$ and $R$ don't need further tuning.
+The hexacopter smoothly recovers to the origin.
+We will stick with these $Q$ and $R$ matrices for now \- the closed loop response is reasonable.

 # Simulate the dynamics under motor failure (nonlinear model, nominal controller $K_0$ ).